rubytogether/rubytogether.org/README.md

 ## deploying

-Deploy to staging manually by running `bin/staging push`.
+Deploy to staging manually by running `bin/deploy staging`.
-The `master` branch is deployed to staging automatically on merges.
+The `main` branch is deployed to staging automatically on merges.
 You can find the staging app here: https://rubytogether-staging.herokuapp.com

-Deploy to production by running `bin/production push`.
+Deploy to production by running `bin/deploy production`.

 ## contributing